 At night, drive slowly and keep an eye out for animals.
 We saw black bears on the road at late dusk.
 Elk, bison, mule deer and pronghorn antelope also frequently cross roads and moose even use the roads to travel along at times, so be careful.

 You do NOT want to hit a moose with your car (you will be the loser in that ‘fight’).
 Even animals that are smaller than a moose (which is BIG) will do damage to your rental car and if you don’t have insurance, it will be a very expensive encounter.
 Travel insurance covers other things too such as a lost or damaged camera and illness, so you should never travel without good travel insurance.
 If you want to learn more about travel insurance, read my Guide to Buying Travel Insurance.

 A good insurance option is World Nomads.
 You can book it online or get a quote for your trip right here:

 Planning and Packing for Grand Teton National Park

 I always use a combination of blogs and guidebooks to plan my trip.
 Although I usually use Lonely Planet guidebooks, for my Grand Tetons/ Yellowstone trip, I preferred the Compass American Guides: Yellowstone and Grand Teton National Parks by Brian Kevin.
 Most of the book is about Yellowstone, but there is a sizable section on Grand Teton National Park too, with lots of practical information.

 Enjoy the drive!

 Do you have any adventures in Grand Teton National Park to share?
 I’d love to hear them.
 Join my private Facebook group National Parks Collectors and comment and let me know.

-If you liked this post, please share the love and Pin it to your National Parks board!
+If you liked this post about the 42 mile loop Grand Teton National Park, please share the love and Pin it to your National Parks board!